Two hours later, the soldiers were ordered to line up.

 Only Noa remained silent.

-Each soldier had to carry one across the field.
+Each soldier had to carry one stone across the field.

-The Jogans picked the heaviest with ease, muscles taut, faces set.
+The Jogans easily picked the heaviest ones, their muscles taut, expressions serious, and moved forward.

 Noa did not choose the smallest.

-He picked one of medium weight—heavy enough to hurt, light enough to endure.
+He picked one of medium weight — heavy enough to hurt, yet light enough to endure.

 His hands trembled as he lifted it.